protofarer/protofarer/README.md

 0 - Gaming on PC since '97, console since '91

 - 🌐 I’m looking to contribute and collaborate on:
-  - civic, e-commerce
+  - civic, e-commerce, simulations
-  - gamedev, realtime multiplayer
+  - game dev and design, realtime multiplayer
-  - open source
-  - photography

-- ⏫ I’m currently learning:
-  - Web development and design
-  - Web performance and networking
-  - Reaper and sound design
-  - Websockets, Supabase Realtime